pvillela/go-foa-realworld/README.md

 ## To-dos:

-* Complete first pass at SFLs. v Review use of pointers, clean it up.
+v Complete first pass at SFLs. v Review use of pointers, clean it up.
 * Review model in terms of relationships and how they should be represented.
 * Review model and move functionality to BFs as appropriate.
 * Review FLs and SFLs, move functionality to BFs, model, or rpc as appropriate.